 - AIA Group in an exclusive 20-year bancassurance agreement with National Development Bank in Sri Lanka.

 - American International Group (AIG) and American International Assurance Company in AIG's agreement with the Federal Reserve Bank of New York to reduce the debt AIG owes the FRBNY by $25 billion and position AIA and American Life Insurance Company for initial public offerings.

 - Prudential Financial in its strategic cooperation with Fosun Group, China’s leading private investment company, to establish a $600 million private equity fund and a related joint venture in the PRC.

 - American International Group and AIA Group in the proposed sale of AIA Group to Prudential for $35.5 billion.

 - American International Group in its $2.16 billion sale of its 97% interest in Nan Shan Life Insurance Company to Ruen Chen Investment Holding Co. and Pou Chen Corporation.

 - American International Group (AIG) and AIA Group in AIA Group’s separation from AIG and $20.51 billion initial public offering and listing in Hong Kong, constituting the largest IPO in Hong Kong’s history and the world’s largest IPO in the insurance sector.

-- American International Group in the proposed sale of Nan Shan Life Insurance Company to Primus Financial Holdings for $2.15 billion.
+- American International Group in its proposed $2.2 billion sale of Nan Shan Life Insurance Company, Ltd., the Taiwan life insurance company, to Primus Financial Holdings Limited and China Strategic Holdings Limited.
+This transaction was named “Deal of the Year” by Asian Counsel.

 - Université Paris XI Paris-Sud, 1997, D.E.S.S.